-The initial concept of the show comes from the experience of hearing while feeling fear.
+“The initial concept of the show comes from the experience of hearing while feeling fear.
 Do you remember lying in bed as a child, listening to every crack in the house?
 Or listening to every noise while walking through an underpass at night?
 Hearing seems much sharper and even the smallest sound makes an impact on the entire body and mind when we experience fear.
 But of course, fear manifests itself through sound in a range of ways, as you will see in this show.

 So there was this thing going around (yes, a thing) where people wrote up their 10 favourite post-war contemporary classical music pieces (just like it says in the title).
 This is where I hop (a month later) on the bandwagon and do the same thing.
 Here it is, in chronological order:

 The topics and questions that will be explored in this text are derived from my artistic practice that is based around sound art and sound installations in particular, which focuses on two issues that are also central to sound art: time and space.

 The video art has been created by Jo Marsh has created an abstract film, which maps various parts of the local landscape.
 This was made using a purpose built sculpture which contained the camera and was rolled across the different terrains, filming as it travelled.
 Colourful components within the sculpture further abstracted the work, becoming painterly marks within the finished film.

 The idea of this installation comes from an attempt to comprehend or live through something larger than we can embrace with our minds through sound.
 In the case of this installation it is a relatively short period of time of one day that is digested into two tracks: one is an hour long and the other is one minute.

 This is the ‘soundtrack’ that comes from a site-specific sound installation I created in the Making Time Garden at Lancaster University (an artwork in itself created by Jonathan Raisin and Elizabeth Willow).
-This installation is based on an often used phrase when we are wanted to be impressed by certain statistics: every N seconds X…

 The main concept for this installation comes from the Greek concept of the ‘music of the spheres’ in which the orbits of all planets generate a tone and the simultaneous sounding of these tones generates a sort of divine harmony inaudible to humans.